leon4rd/test/README.md

-## Why does Superman get invited to dinners?
-Because he is a Supperhero.
+## I'd like to start a diet, but I've got too much on my plate right now.